vim-php/vim-relatedtest/README.md

 ## Supported languages

-Actually only PHP and Golang is supported.
-You can add your programming languages through ftplugin dedicated script.
+Actually only PHP and Golang are supported.
+You can add a programming language through ftplugin dedicated script.

 The system works through 2 regular expression substitution base test folders and filename.